Debby Handrich, MA

 Professor of English Literature, Writing Coach, Spirituality Mentor

-I started telling stories when I was 6 and my baby brother was just 6 months old.
+I started telling stories when I was 6 to my baby brother.
 I would make them up or read from books and he would coo with delight.
 At age 10, I started writing down my stories to comfort myself from loneliness.
 These were tender years when I could be honest with my brother and my journal about my heart’s desire and not fear any judgments.

 A version of My Bio written by the founder